7wei/shareuhack/_posts/what-is-affiliate-marketing/index.md

   []
 related:
   []
-keywords: 'Affiliate Marketing, Entrepreneurship, Online Income'
+keywords: 'Affiliate Marketing, Passive Income, Online Marketing, Affiliate Networks, Marketing Strategies, Referral Programs, Affiliate Commissions, Making Money Online, Affiliate Platforms, Content Creation'
-description: 'This article introduces what affiliate marketing is and how to make money through affiliate marketing websites.'
+description: 'The article introduces the basics of affiliate marketing, explaining how it works and how to earn passive income by promoting products and services.
+It also discusses the role of affiliate networks and provides effective marketing strategies and resources to help readers successfully start and run their affiliate marketing business.'
-about: 'Affiliate Marketing, Entrepreneurship, Online Income'
+about: 'Affiliate Marketing, Passive Income, Online Marketing, Affiliate Networks, Marketing Strategies, Referral Programs, Affiliate Commissions, Making Money Online, Affiliate Platforms, Content Creation'
 faqs:
   []
 ---